- What to Expect

-If a student is found responsible for Academic Misconduct, the resulting sanctions will depend on whether it is considered a minor or major case.
+If a student is found responsible for Academic Misconduct, the resulting sanctions will depend on whether it is considered a level 1 or level 2 case.
 Additionally, faculty members and course instructors have full discretion over the resulting grades on assignments, essays, projects, and/or the final course grade.

 Handbook and ISU Resources